clintjedwards/gofer/documentation/src/ref/server_configuration/configuration_reference.md

 ### Secret Store (block)

 The settings for the Gofer secret store.
-The secret store allows users to securely populate their pipeline configuration with secrets that are used by their tasks, trigger configuration, or scheduler.
+The secret store allows users to securely populate their pipeline configuration with secrets that are used by their tasks, extension configuration, or scheduler.

 You can find [more information on the secret store block here.](../secret_store/README.md)